 The best teams, your favorite players, the biggest game of the year – sparks are bound to fly!
 But, hopefully – the right sparks!

-With approximately 100 million viewers and more than 65,000 people physically attending the game, the Superbowl is one of the biggest AND brightest nights of the year.
-As the San Francisco 49ers take on the Kansas City Chiefs, Superbowl LIV promises plenty of edge-of-your-seat play-by-plays.
-You’re not going to want to miss a thing.
-That’s why it’s important that the electricity stays on!
+With approximately 100 million viewers and more than 65,000 people physically attending the game, the annual football faceoff is one of the biggest AND brightest nights of the year.
+With two celebrated teams and a major celebrity half-time show, it’s important that the electricity stays on!
 (Remember 2013…Beyoncé?!)

 Did You Know?

-It takes up to 10 *megawatts to light up a stadium during the Superbowl.
+It takes up to 10 *megawatts to light up a stadium during this big match?
 One megawatt equals to 1,000,000 watts.
 That’s something…when you consider the average light bulb is 60 watts.

 A total 50 *megawatt-hours (MWh) will be used throughout the stadium over 5 hours, equaling to about 700 watt-hours (Wh) per person.